-In my father’s den, a wonderful small room with floor to ceiling book shelves on two walls in rich deep brown wood, and the rest of the walls painted a deep red, I found information.
+In my father’s den, a wonderful small room with floor to ceiling bookshelves on two walls in rich deep brown wood, and the rest of the walls painted a deep red, I found information.
 For whatever reason my father had a large hardcover book titled Homosexuality that was some kind of medical or scientific book, possibly Kinsey, I don’t remember.
 The book was completely unreadable in the same way you might want to learn about the flu and tried to read a Lancet journal article to learn about it.

-By the time I turned 16, I was coming to feel that the life I wanted of marriage, children, and normalcy was not going to be within my reach unless I could change my homosexuality.
+By the time I turned 16, I was coming to feel that the life I wanted of marriage, children, and normalcy were not going to be within my reach unless I could change my homosexuality.
 During this time my mother suggested I take a program which she had taken called Silva Mind Control.
-I was very impressed by the woman who taught the course, and after one of the classes, pulled her aside and told her that I thought I might be gay, and that I didn’t want to be, and asked her if she knew anyone I could see to help me change.
+I was very impressed by the woman who taught the course, and after one of the classes, pulled her aside and told her that I thought I might be gay and that I didn’t want to be, and asked her if she knew anyone I could see to help me change.
 She put me in touch with a woman who worked for her that was in Reichean therapy (also known as Orgonomy).
 The woman spoke to her therapist and yes, I could change from homosexuality through this therapy.
 Her therapist recommended another Reichean therapist in the area and she suggested I read, Me and the Orgone, by Orson Bean, which I did immediately.
-To my 16 year old mind Reich made immediate sense and I was incredibly exited by Bean’s book.
+To my 16-year-old mind Reich made immediate sense and I was incredibly excited by Bean’s book.
 The idea of freeing up sexual energy that was dammed up in me due to all kinds of repression made perfect sense as a way to change homosexuality.
 The therapist I saw also confirmed that yes, I could change through Orgonomy.
-And so began an almost 20 year (unsuccessful) journey to try and change my homosexuality, first with Orgonomy and then through study of a philosophy that also promised I could change.
+And so began an almost 20 year (unsuccessful) journey to try and change my homosexuality, first with Orgonomy and then through the study of a philosophy in New York City that also promised I could change.